Rich Text Editor / Document Model / Inlines / Inline Elements

 Adding Inline Elements To Paragraphs

-Now let's take a look how to programmatically add a few text inlines to a paragraph with different font name, font size and font style:
+Now let's take a look at how to programmatically add a few text inlines to a paragraph with different font name, font size and font style:

 Adding Inline Elements to Paragraphs